-Our founding land partners manage more than 3,500 acres.
-During the network's two-year development phase, we aim to treble our coverage to at least 9,000 acres.
+This changes frequently as new land partners join the network.
+During the project's two-year development phase, we are targeting a coverage of at least 10,000 acres.

 Is Northwoods restricted to Scotland?

 Yes.
 As well as in-depth knowledge of Scottish species and habitats, we have hard-won understanding and experience of the cultural and social sensitivities relating to land use in Scotland.
 We will use this contextual knowledge of rewilding, built over decades, to support land partners with physical change on the ground, and with changing opinions, values and mindsets.